-The staff of ICRANet-Minsk center includes the director, Academician Sergei Kilin and researchers: Dr. Mikalai Prakapenia, Dr. Vladislav Stefanov and Dr. Stanislav Komarov.
+The staff of ICRANet-Minsk center includes the director, Academician Sergei Kilin and researchers: Dr. Mikalai Prakapenia, Dr. Stanislav Komarov and Aksana Kurhuzava.

 Dr. Mikalai Prakapenia completed his PhD studies at the department of theoretical physics and astrophysics of the Belarusian State University under the supervision of Dr. Gregory Vereshchagin and successfully defended his thesis in 2020.
-In addition, Dr. Stanislav Komarov and Dr. Vladislav Stefanov, both defended their PhD in 2020 and joined ICRANet-Minsk.
-In 2023 professor Alexander Gorbatsievich from Belarusian

-State University has joined ICRANet-Minsk center as affiliated professor.
+Dr. Stanislav Komarov defended his PhD in 2020 and joined ICRANet-Minsk.
+In 2023 professor Alexander Gorbatsievich from Belarusian State University has joined ICRANet-Minsk center as affiliated professor.
+In 2024 Aksana